The Day the Beatles’ ‘Paul Is Dead’ Rumors Hit the Papers

 The intrigue led fans everywhere to search for clues on album covers and in songs.
-A few of these included Paul wearing a black rose in the clip of ‘Your Mother Should Know’ in Magical Mystery Tour, walking barefoot and out of step on the cover of Abbey Road and appearing with his back to the camera on the back of the Sgt.
-Pepper’s Lonely Hearts Club Band sleeve.
+A few of these included McCartney’s appearance with his back to the camera on the back of the Sgt.
+Pepper’s Lonely Hearts Club Band sleeve, the fact that he wore a black rose in the clip of “Your Mother Should Know” in Magical Mystery Tour and the image of Paul walking barefoot and out of step on the cover of Abbey Road.
 There are, naturally, deep meanings behind these and the countless other clues that conspiracy theorists found.
 Most famously, one theory suggested that if you played the song “Revolution 9″ backwards, it sounds vaguely like “Turn me on dead man.”

 You Think You Know the Beatles?